Nursing Training Exam Failed: Retake & Options 2026

 • Practical exam has the highest failure rate (12-15%)

-• After 3 failures: Training definitively not passed
+• After failing 3 times: training definitively failed

-The three examination parts of general nursing training
+The three exam parts of general nursing training

-The final exam consists of three parts, all of which must be passed individually.
-Each part must be graded with at least "sufficient" (grade 4.0):
+The final examination consists of three parts, all of which must be passed individually.
+Each part must be graded at least "sufficient" (grade 4.0):

 Written exam

-3 exams of 120 minutes each on various competence areas.
+3 exams of 120 minutes each on different competency areas.
 Topics: nursing processes, legal foundations, nursing science.
 Failure rate: 8-10%.

 Oral exam

-30-45 minute technical discussion on case studies from nursing.
-Exam by examination board.
+30-45 minute expert discussion on case situations from nursing.
+Examination by examination board.
 Failure rate: 5-8%.

 Practical exam